 Hearing Loss is individual

-Hearing loss is different for everyone, as such try not to compare your ability to hear with others.
+Hearing loss is different for everyone, so try not to compare your ability to hear with others.
 This is your journey with a destination determined by your very unique lifestyle choices and expectations.

 Adapting takes time

 Take your time, there is no sudden fix, no instantaneous cure.
 You're not just relying on great amplification in order to access the hearing world.
 Your brain has become used to a different level of sound and will take time to adapt to the sounds that will suddenly bombard it from all directions.
 For example, the chopping sound of a knife on a wooden board can seem overwhelming at first.
 Retraining your brain to identify and separate sound can take weeks and months to perfect.
 Everyone is different, and adaptation depends upon your level of hearing loss, how suddenly this loss occurred and how quickly your brain adapts to the new sounds.

 Be patient and work things through, it will all be worth it in the end.
 Loudness can be surprising.
 The startling thing about wearing a hearing device is that it intensifies all sound generated around you significantly.
 When trying a hearing aid for the first time, having suffered hearing loss, the sudden rush of sound from all angles can be overwhelming.
 Digital hearing aids should be pre-programmed to ensure the sound levels you receive are both safe and processed at an appropriate volume.
 Even so, you still have to get used to receiving or ignoring certain background noise, just as your brain would naturally do.

 An audiologist is a hearing healthcare professional who specializes in diagnosing and treating hearing loss and other ear disorders.
 They may work in a variety of settings, including hospitals, clinics, schools, or private practice.
 To get the hearing aid to work correctly, it may need some additional tuning, tweaking and programming after a few weeks of use, so it is essential that you get in touch with your audiologist for a consultation.